rich-iannone/DiagrammeR-examples/README.md

-# DiagrammeR Examples!
+# DiagrammeR Examples

-A compendium of DiagrammeR examples, provided as standalone R scripts.
+A collection of DiagrammeR examples, provided as standalone R scripts.

  | Example Script
 ---|:--